argentsea/docfx/tutorials/Querying/sql.md

 }
 ```

-Now, it is easy to reference the statement batch or procedure like this:
+Once this is done, it is easy to reference the statement batch or procedure like this:

 ```csharp
 return await db.Read.MapReaderAsync<Subscriber>(Queries.GetSubscriber, parameters, cancellation);